How do I apply?

 All employees of the City of Baltimore are civil servants unless they are excluded by the Charter of Baltimore City or State law.
 In the judgment of the Civil Service Commission, persons who are deemed to exercise policy-making discretion or occupy a position of special trust and confidence are excluded from membership in the Civil Service.

 Non-Civil Service positions are not bound by the Civil Service Commission or the Civil Service Rules.
 Non-Civil Service positions are considered “at-will,” which are not hired from an eligible list.
-An “at-will” employee, without the protections of the Civil Service Commission, may be discharged from their employment by the Appointing Authority, at any time with cause or without cause.
+An “at-will” employee, without the protections of the Civil Service Commission, may be discharged from their employment by the Appointing Authority, at any time with a cause or without cause.
 These positions are listed on the City of Baltimore’s website, and anyone who meets the minimum qualifications is encouraged to apply via the instructions listed on the job announcement.